How the Judicial Appeals Were ResolvedSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.

 El Paso County Taxpayer Value Reduction from Judicial Appeals

-After being resolved or settled in court, judicial appeals achieved a value reduction of $920 million in 2023, which was the highest ever recorded.
-Commercial properties, the traditional target of these lawsuits, accounted for $470 million of the value cut.
-Multi family homes, usually apartment buildings, came in second with $420 million in savings.
-This was an improvement from the $350 million the multi family homes saved in 2022 and was the main reason that 2023 achieved that 2023 achieve the success that it did.
-Utilities, along with oil and gas, saved around $30 million in value.
-Single family homes did not achieve any noticeable savings from judicial lawsuits.
-Most homes are settled in binding arbitration, making those that went for judicial appeals outliers.
+After being resolved or settled in court, litigation achieved a value reduction of $730 million in 2024, which was the fourth-highest ever recorded.
+Commercial properties, the traditional target of these lawsuits, accounted for $530 million of the value cut, the most for that category in the county’s history.
+Multi family homes, usually apartment buildings, came in second with $130million in savings, a huge drop from $420 million in 2023.
+The sharp and sudden decline for apartment buildings is why the 2024 total did not reach record heights.
+Utilities, along with oil and gas, saved around $50 million in value.
+Single family homes also had their best year ever, scoring $20 million in cuts.
+This was the first time that residential properties even made it into the statistics, an impressive feat.
+Most homes are settled in binding arbitration, making those that went for court lawsuits outliers.

 Tax Savings From Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.